-Where DS Chitty's rationalisation falls down completely 5.15. is in his ridiculous claim that all the while he was leading a secret double life he still maintaining the highest was professional standards.
-That he would see and friends Privacy in exactly the same appearance and on the same days as he would attend police offices in Putney and at Scotland Yard defies comprehension and certainly gives the lie to his irrational claims.
+Where DS Chitty's rationalisation falls down completely 5.15. is in his ridiculous claim that all the While he was leading a still maintaining the highest secret double life he was professional standards.
+That he would see Privacy in exactly the same appearance and on the same days as he would attend police offices in Putney and at Scotland Yard defies comprehension and certainly gives the lie to his irrational claims.
 Furthermore, he was placing former SDS colleagues at risk whenever he met them in a public place.
 Even the writer, chastised kindly by some colleagues for his compassionate stance towards the officer, is unable to forgive certain specific lapses in this respect, details of which he need not go into in this report.